 Bylaws are an internal corporate document that set out the basic ground rules for operating your corporation.
 They are not filed with the state.
 Your corporation is not legally required to have corporate bylaws, but you should adopt them because they (1) establish your corporation's operating rules, and (2) help show banks, creditors, the IRS, and others that your corporation is legitimate.
 For corporate bylaw forms, see Nolo's website or Incorporate Your Business, by Anthony Mancuso (Nolo).
 Corporate kits also typically contain sample bylaws.

-Every Washington corporation and foreign corporation authorized to do business in the state must file an annual report and license renewal with the Secretary of State.
+Every Washington corporation and foreign corporation authorized to do business in the state must file an Initial Report with the Secretary of State within 120 days of formation.
+An annual report and license renewal must then be field with the Secretary of State each year.
 The Secretary of State will send a renewal notice to the corporation's registered agent approximately 45 days before the Annual Report is due.
-The Annual Report may be filed online or by postal mail.
-The fee for filing the Annual Report is $69.
+The Initial Report and Annual Report may be filed online or a paper form filed by postal mail.
+The fee for the Initial Report is $10.
+The filing fee for the Annual Report is $60.